 - After a design has been created , other usability methods, such as user testing, determine whether humans can understand the proposed user interface.
 Just as entrepreneurs compete to see which business ideas create the most value for customers, usability specialists show customers alternative interface designs to see which one works best.
-The main difference is that it's much cheaper to test a paper prototype of a design than it is to start a company.
+The main difference is that it's much cheaper to test an agile paper prototype of a design than it is to start a company.

 Usability explains human behavior in complex systems under strongly context-dependent circumstances, and its predictions are less exact than those of hard sciences such as physics.
 Usability therefore compounds its findings from past empirical work in guidelines rather than exact formulas.